I manage my money myself.

 The predictive power of signals can vary over different investment horizons.

 A signal based on recent price moves might have forecasting power over the next few days, whereas a signal derived from fundamental measures of firm performance may have greater predictive power over the next few months.
-Investment managers may want to consider a mix of signals that is tailored to the capacity of the fund and associated trading frictions in the market it operates in.
+Investment managers may want to consider a mix of signals that is tailored to the capacity of the investment and associated trading frictions in the market it operates in.

 These complexities, coupled with the growing arsenal of signals available, make building alpha models using a purely discretionary approach a formidable task.
 These considerations motivated our Systematic Investment Team to search for algorithmic solutions to this problem.